edHelper.com

 By Toni Lee Robinson

 2 Polio is a primeval killer.
-Ancient drawings and writings describe children crippled from its deadly effects.
+Ancient Egyptian pictographs and writings from the Greek and Roman civilizations show that people suffered from polio from the earliest of times.
+These describe children crippled from polio's deadly effects.
 Through time, polio has terrorized the world in wave after wave of outbreaks.
 Each wave was worse than the last.

 3 Polio's most high profile victim in the U.S. was President Franklin D. Roosevelt.
 He contracted the disease in 1921.
 Through great effort of will, Roosevelt survived, but his legs were withered and useless.
-He was handicapped for the rest of his life.
+He had a handicap for the rest of his life.

 4 In the polio outbreak that began in 1916, 27,000 people in the U.S. were paralyzed, and 9,000 more died.
 Many who lived could no longer breathe without mechanical help.
 They had to spend at least part of each day in an iron lung.
 Scientists worked frantically to find a cure for polio.
 In one case, the panic to stop the disease led to tragedy.
 A vaccine thought to be safe was rushed into trials.
 Several cases of polio were actually induced in children by the injections.
 At least nine died.
 Testing of the vaccine was halted for more than ten years.